Data Lake Acceleration

 mutabilityPeriod is 4 hours, and data that is between 4-5 hours old is in an immutable window.

 In order to keep system performance consistent, and to ensure that the data can be easily verified when it is moved between layers, if AnalyticsXtreme has been implemented in automatic data tiering mode, the data life cycle policy copies the data from the speed layer to the batch layer in small chunks as it nears the end of the immutable window, according to the batchFeedInterval.
 At this point, the aging data exists both in the speed layer and in the batch layer.

 After the aging data is residing safely to the batch layer and the

 speedPeriod expires, the data needs to be evicted from the speed layer.
-However, since the query threshold is a sliding window, a small safety margin is needed to ensure that long-running queries can complete, and to account for network latency regarding remote clients that may have sent queries before the
+However, since the query threshold is a sliding window, a small safety margin is needed to ensure that long-running queries can complete, and to account for network latency regarding remote clients that sent queries just before the

-speedPeriod for that data expired.
-This safety margin is the evictionBuffer, set by default to 10 minutes.
+speedPeriod expired (so the query will need the data to be located in the speed layer).
+This safety margin, which provides data consistency, is the evictionBuffer, and is set by default to 10 minutes.